 What is Front End Development?

-The following are the most common front end languages used by software developers to produce smooth, user-friendly websites:
+The following are the most common front-end languages used by software developers to produce smooth, user-friendly websites:

 The acronym HTML stands for Hypertext Markup Language, and it's all about the content.
-It specifies the structure of the online pages we see in our browser when we visit Facebook, Twitter, Amazon, or any other website.
+It specifies the structure of the online pages we see in our browsers when we visit Facebook, Twitter, Amazon, or any other website.
 Most significantly, it enables us to link to other websites.

-CSS gives you insight into working with different sorts of fonts and other style characteristics and allows you to edit the elements you've built in HTML.
+CSS gives you insight into working with different fonts and other style characteristics and allows you to edit the elements you've built in HTML.
 It gives web pages and applications a design element.

 What is Back End Development?

-Creating libraries, developing database code, writing APIs, and working on data architecture comes under back-end development.
+Creating libraries, developing database code, writing APIs, and working on data architecture come under back-end development.
 When it comes to backend development languages, backend developers have a lot of options to pick from.
 It is highly dependent on the type of website/application you are developing.